You might be asking, “Will I get my bail money back?”

 Property Bond

 However, if the person does show up for their court date, then the property will be given back to them once the case is closed.
-If property is used as collateral for bail, upon the exoneration of bail, the lien on the property will be released.
+If the property is used as collateral for bail, upon the exoneration of bail, the lien on the property will be released.

 Release on Recognizance (ROR)